chris-k84/TcExplore/TDD Zone/How To Use The Zone.md

 So you've read the README, you know what this zone is for.
 This area is for practicing and developing skills with TDD.
 So what we want to achieve here is a set of projects here people can practice the techniques.

+1. Feel free to review the **[Unit Testion Guidance and Advice](./Unit%20Testing%20Guidance%20and%20Advice.md)** file, with some thoughts, tips and advice from contributors on UT and TDD.

-Simply put we will run 3 projects, a project for each UT Framework currently available.
+2. Simply put we will run 3 projects, a project for each UT Framework currently available.

     In each project create a folder within the PLC project, you can name it after yourself or by the topic of the code you are going to write.

     Create a program within that folder from which you run the framework.

     Add the code as you need.

     Call your program from MAIN.

     I dont know if this will work, feel free to shout if you think of a better way.

     You can then share the link to the code with your partners to code review/pair program etc.

     I will create a small sample for each, not a complete test suite, but just the basics to show how each is used.

 ## TDD Framework Links